Hollande and Tsipras want Greek bailout agreed in late August

 If a pact was not secured, Greece might be offered a bridge loan to cover the ECB payment, but Athens has said it only wants to sign up to strict conditions for a full bailout, not a temporary one.

-Part of the money is expected to go to recapitalise Greek banks, a factor that has hammered banking sector stocks for most of this week because it hurts existing shareholders.
+Part of the money is expected to go to recapitalize Greek banks, a factor that has hammered banking sector stocks for most of this week because it hurts existing shareholders.

 The stocks surged 17.8 percent on Thursday, but only after a three-day rout that wiped 63 percent from their market value.